 Offeror must submit entire Form completed, dated, and signed.
 The Owner reserves the right to accept any p portion of the Services to be performed at its discretion.
-The undersigned has thoroughly examined the Recoffees and services attached hereto. quest for Proposal and submits the proposal and schedule This offer is firm and irrevocable for sixty (60) days after the time and date set for receipt of proposals.
-The undersigned Offeror agrees to provide service contained in this Request for Proposal and as descacepted by the Owner. s and products in accordance with the terms and conditions cribed in the Offeror's proposal attached hereto; as Prices in this proposal have been arrived at in agreement for the purpose of restricting compose.
-No attempt has been made nor will be to indupurpose of restricting competition.
-The individual signing this proposal certifies the the Offeror and is legally responsible for the orprovided.
-Direct purchases by the City of Grand Junction exempt No. 98-903544.
-The undersigned cert added to the above quoted prices.
-City of Grand Junction payment terms shall be Prompt payment discount of percent ce any other person or firm to submit a proposal for the ey are a legal agent of the Offeror, authorized to represent ffer with regard to supporting documentation and prices in are tax exempt from Colorado Sales or Use Tax.
-Tax ifies that no Federal, State, County or Municipal tax will be exercised to the Owner if the invoice eipt of the invoice.
-The Owner reserves the right to consider RECEIPT OF ADDENDA: the undersigned Firm ac Specifications, and other Contract Documents.
-Sta It is the responsibility of the Proposer to ensure all Addenda have been received and acknowledged.
+The undersigned has thoroughly examined the Recoffees and services attached hereto. quest for Proposal and submits the proposal and schedule This offer is firm and irrevocable for sixty (60) days after the time and date set for receipt of proposals. es and products in accordance with the terms and conditions cribed in the Offeror's proposal attached hereto; as Prices in this proposal have been arrived at in agreement for the purpose of restricting comp No attempt has been made nor will be to indu sclosed with another provider and will not be prior to award.
+Independently, without consultation, communication, or Interest testing the school of the scho ey are a legal agent of the Offeror, authorized to represent fer with regard to supporting documentation and prices exempt No. 98-903544.
+The undersigned cert added to the above quoted prices. n are tax exempt from Colorado Sales or Use Tax.
+Tax ifies that no Federal, State, County or Municipal tax will be City of Grand Junction payment terms shall be nt of the net dollar will be offered to the Owner if the invoice eipt of the invoice.
+The Owner reserves the right to consider award that are no less than Net 10 days.
+RECEIPT OF ADDENDA: the undersigned Firm ac Specifications, and other Contract Documents.
+Sta cknowledges receipt of Addenda to the Solicitation, ite number of Addenda received: It is the responsibility of the Proposer to ensure all Addenda have been received and acknowledged.
 Company Name - (Typed or Printed) Authorized Agent - (Typed or Printed) Authorized Agent Signature Phone Number Address of Offeror E-mail Address of Agent